Edit

 Note

-Some interactions between the matrix and visual aren't currently supported.
+• Some interactions between the matrix and visual aren't currently supported.
 For example, if you drill down on a visual, the matrix might not update to reflect the drill state.
 The matrix and visual are linked, but if you notice that your visual doesn't reflect the drill state you applied to your matrix, it means that the interaction isn't currently supported.

 Visual types

-You can also change the type of visual, like stacked bar chart, pie chart, or funnel, by using the options in the visual type gallery.
+You can change the type of visual, like stacked bar chart, pie chart, or funnel, by using the options in the visual type gallery.
 If you don't choose a visual type, Explore autoselects the type that best suits your selected data.
 To turn off this autoselection, deselect the lightning bolt icon.

 Data pane

-Use the Choose data section to add or remove data from your exploration.
+Use the Choose data section to add or remove data from your Exploration.

 Use the Rearrange data section of the data pane to make adjustments.
 Drag and drop fields from the Choose data section to the Rows, Columns, and Values wells, or use the + Add data button.
 You only see the field wells for the outlined selection (that is, the matrix or the visual).
 Select the other side to see its field wells.